Riyashab/Homelessness-/README.md

-# Homelessness Analysis in San Diego and the U.S.
+# Homelessness in San Diego, Factors that Impact Homelessness

-This project explores trends in homelessness using R Studio and Power BI.
+This project explores homelessness trends in San Diego and across the U.S., focusing on factors like urbanization and demographics.
+The analysis was conducted using R Studio and Power BI.

 ## Key Insights
 - **Age Group Analysis:** The 35–44 age group is the most affected, while seniors (65+) are least affected due to social programs.